-In the late 1800s, baron Griffith J. Griffith (that name just sounds like a Bond villain, right?!) donated 3,015 acres to Los Angeles to create what is known today as Griffith Park, which is a sprawling public park that is home to Griffith Observatory.
+Of course, Griffith Observatory’s cultural significance and history goes well beyond the movies that have used it as a filming location.
+In the late 1800s, baron and Bond-villain name candidate Griffith J. Griffith donated 3,015 acres to Los Angeles to create what is known today as Griffith Park, which is a sprawling public park that is home to Griffith Observatory.

 The baron donated an additional $100,000 for the construction of the observatory, and a public works program allowed the original construction of Griffith Observatory to be quite lavish, and much of the artwork and original Art Deco style of the building survives today, even after a $93 million renovation in the mid-2000s.